pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 1. `requires = `, which tells a build tool what tools it needs to install prior to building your package.
 In this case [hatchling](https://pypi.org/project/hatchling/)
-2. `build-backend` is used to define specific build-backend name, (in this example we are using `hatchling.build`).
+2. `build-backend = `, which is used to define the specific build-backend name, (in this example we are using `hatchling.build`).

 TOML organizes data structures, defining relationships within a configuration file.
 You will learn more about the `pyproject.toml` format in the